Consultant Plastic Surgeon

 Facial

 Mr Woollard has a sub-specialist interest in facial palsy.
 In many instances this results in asymmetry of the face that does not require a full re-anmination reconstruction.
-IN any cases the symmetry of the face can be improved through a reduction in the mimetic power of the muscles in the non-paralysed side.
+In many cases the symmetry of the face can be improved through a reduction in the mimetic power of the muscles in the non-paralysed side.
 Most often this is the muscle on the forehead, or of the lower lip. the effect of the Botox is to reduced the difference between the two sides and provide more stable facial position both at rest and during movement.

 The weakening of the muscles of the face is also used cosmetically.
 By carefully weakening some of the muscles of the face it is possible to smooth out some of the fine wrinkles (rhytids) that arise in the overlying skin due to their movement.
 This works best for fine wrinkles, once they have come engrained and deep this alone is not sufficient to eliminate them.
 Most frequently it is the muscles of the forehead, central brow and around the eyes (“crow’s feet”) that can be treated in this way.